kurator-dev/kurator/docs/content/en/docs/cluster-operator/on-premise-cluster-lifecycle.md

 ### Customize your cluster configuration

-You can find custom cluster examples [here](https://github.com/kurator-dev/kurator/tree/main/examples/infra/customcluster).
+You can find custom cluster [examples](https://github.com/kurator-dev/kurator/tree/main/examples/infra/customcluster).

 Here are the four types of resources needed for on-premise Kubernetes cluster provision：